 - 26% of IT leaders reported experiencing a severe data loss incident that came from an employee sharing data in error via email.
 The number was lower for organizations without Microsoft 365: 14%

 - Of the IT leaders using static DLP within their Microsoft 365 environment, 100% of respondents were frustrated by its use

 Data breaches are more frequent – and the impacts are more severe – for Microsoft 365 users

-For organisations using Microsoft 365, data breaches are happening far more frequently, with 15% of organisations using it experiencing over 500 incidents in the last year, compared to just 4% of organisations using other email clients.
-Those using Microsoft 365 are also more likely to experience misdirected email, with over one-quarter (26%) reporting severe incidents caused by an employee sharing data in error via email, compared to just 14% of organisations without Microsoft 365.
+For organizations using Microsoft 365, data breaches are happening far more frequently, with 15% of organizations using it experiencing over 500 incidents in the last year, compared to just 4% of organizations using other email clients.
+Those using Microsoft 365 are also more likely to experience misdirected email, with over one-quarter (26%) reporting severe incidents caused by an employee sharing data in error via email, compared to just 14% of organizations without Microsoft 365.

-The consequences for Microsoft users also tend to be more severe, with an overwhelming 93% of organisations using Microsoft 365 reporting experiencing negative impacts as a result of a breach, compared to 84% of organisations not using it.
+The consequences for Microsoft users also tend to be more severe, with an overwhelming 93% of organizations using Microsoft 365 reporting experiencing negative impacts as a result of a breach, compared to 84% of organizations not using it.

-This research was conducted by independent organisation Arlington Research among 500 IT leaders and 3000 remote-working employees in the financial services, legal and healthcare sectors within the UK and the US.
+This research was conducted by the independent organization Arlington Research among 500 IT leaders and 3000 remote-working employees in the financial services, legal and healthcare sectors within the UK and the US.